r33int/r33int/README.md

-### Hi there 👋

-Here are some ideas to get you started:

-I have no idea how to code but I happen to code stuff, sometimes.
+I have no idea how programming work, and I am way too lazy to even do anything.
+Don't expect to see anything there.